KCollins/xr-notes/documentation/gltf-transform-workflow.md

 ✔ draco                6ms
 ```

-For a more opinionated preset that also simplifies geometry, applies Draco, resizes textures, and converts to WebP, run:
+For a more targeted approach, you can specify additional options for each process run by the `optimize` command:

 ```bash
 npx @gltf-transform/cli optimize \